There are many legal issues associated with plants and plant collections, which are relevant to both Collection Holders and the keen plantsperson

 Importing plants and plant material.

 If you are buying plants online from overseas, the seller needs to comply with the rules above.
-Plants and plant products (other than plants for planting) up to 2 kg in weight will be allowed in passenger luggage but this will also require a phytosanitary certificate from the origin country.
-Failure to declare will result in the goods being confiscated.
+Plants and plant products (other than plants for planting) up to 2 kg in weight may be allowed in passenger luggage but this will also require a phytosanitary certificate from the origin country, so always check.
+Failure to declare them will result in the goods being confiscated.
+Plants brought back from holiday can also import diseases that cause serious damage to the horticultural industry in the UK, so do not be tempted to cheat.

-Guidance for the amateur can be hard to find, though the best explanation seen so far is on the RHS website.
+Guidance for the amateur can be hard to find.
+The best explanation we have seen so far is on the RHS website.
 However, it is an ever changing situation at the moment, so for up to date advice, please contact APHA.

 Plant Passports for movement within the UK